-Southwest Book Club Meets November 18
+Southwest Book Club Meets February 28

 Anyone age 18 or older is welcome to attend.
 The book club meets monthly at the Southwest Branch Library.
 No registration needed.
 For more information, please call 407.835.7323 or email email@example.com.

-Southwest Library Meeting Room
+Southwest Branch Library

-If you are unable to attend the meeting or you would like to join our discussion, you can share your thoughts or respond to the discussion questions below.
+If you are unable to attend the meeting and you would like to join our discussion, you can share your thoughts or respond to the discussion questions below.
 Simply click "Comments" located at the bottom of this post.
 Join the discussion!

 1. Early on it is clear Addie has a rebellious streak, joining the library group and running away to Rockport Lodge.
 Is Addie right to disobey her parents?
 Where does she get her courage?